 Before the Beginning and After the End

-The Dialogue Event, originally created and designed by Dr Sari Mattila, draws on Gadamerian hermeneutics, Bionian concept of container-contained, Winnicottian notion of play and Buberian philosophy of dialogue, introducing new dimensions to dialogue praxis.
-This event has been offered in Group Relations Conferences since 2010.
+This Dialogue Event, originally created and designed by Dr Sari Mattila, drew on Gadamerian hermeneutics, Bionian concept of container-contained, Winnicottian notion of play and Buberian philosophy of dialogue, introducing new dimensions to dialogue praxis.
+It’s an event that has been offered in Group Relations Conferences since 2010.

-This Dialogue Event connects with THEN: Transacting with the Future to reflect on beginnings, ends, continuities, discontinuities, transformations for intended and unintended consequences when natural persons and artificial juridical persons come together.
-The theme “Boundaries and their Functions” provides an opportunity to experience a treble primary task dialogue praxis event
+The Dialogue Event connected with THEN: Transacting with the Future to reflect on beginnings, ends, continuities, discontinuities, transformations for intended and unintended consequences when natural persons and artificial juridical persons come together.
+The theme “Boundaries and their Functions” provided an opportunity to experience a treble primary task dialogue praxis event:

 (a) to think about the mysterious prelude to the Ahmedabad experiment in the Calico Mills and the equally mysterious end after the last intervention by Tavistock

 (b) to participate and reflect on functions of all six boundaries of open systems.